 - For Year 7 entry, families will be contacted in February when their son is in Year 4.

 - For any other entry (or for boarding students), families will be contacted shortly after they lodge the Online Application – Part A.

 Families are requested to elaborate on their reasons for wanting their son to attend Marist College Ashgrove.
 Families are also asked to supply further documentation and reports to assist with the enrolment selection process.
 The College requires full and frank disclosure when completing this application.
 Failure to do so may result in cancellation of enrolment.

 Step 3 – Interview

 Following a review of the documentation submitted with Online Application Form – Part B, the College may offer applicants an interview.
-The interview will be conducted by the Headmaster or his delegate.
+The interview will be conducted by the Head of College or his delegate.
 It is the College’s decision as to whether an applicant will proceed to the interview stage.
 All applicants require an interview before an Offer of Enrolment is made.

 Step 4 – Offer of Enrolment and Acceptance

 The Enrolments Office informs the applicant and his family of an Offer of Enrolment in writing.
 Similarly, if no Offer of Enrolment is to be made, this notification will also be in writing from the Enrolments Office.